Matt-Greff/ambyint_full_stack/README.md

   1) public files are being coppied to build, but this could be a tid bit more elegant than `cp -r client/src/public/* client/build/public/` within the build script, I believe webpack has a package that allows you to copy directories but needs further looking into.
   2) if I add a server directory with passthrough, the prod-build version of that will be quite different.

-## Upcoming

-I based the preliminary webpack layout from the sources listed below but due to me wanting to make this boilerplate from the ground up I may soon switch repositories and begin developing the webpack layout from scratch, once that happens I will list the link to the repo here.
-It will incorporate a very similar design and attention to testing both front end and backend, being deployment ready, demonstrated routes, and having good practices with react garunteed(linted).
 ---

 Thanks to: